valory-xyz/brand-and-press-kit-agents-unleashed/README.md

 ### Key information
 #### Introduction
-* Context: Olas is Crypto's ocean of services.
-One single network for all the stuff that makes crypto work.
-Coordinated by the OLAS token and built on cutting edge, autonomous agent technology.
-* Background: Olas consists of the composable [Olas Stack](https://olas.network/stack) for developing on Olas and the [Olas Protocol](https://olas.network/protocol) incentivizing their creation and decentralized operation.
-Together this architecture works to grow code and capital in tandem via novel mechanisms including [Bonding](https://olas.network/blog/code-capital-attracting-capital-via-bonding), [Developer Rewards](https://olas.network/blog/code-capital-attracting-code-via-developer-rewards), [Triple Lock](https://github.com/valory-xyz/autonolas-aip/blob/aip-1/content/aips/core-aip-triple-lock.md), and [Olas Staking using Proof of Active Agent (PoAA)](https://staking.olas.network/).
-Olas has already given rise to a growing ocean of services, including [Olas Predict](https://olas.network/services/prediction-agents), agents that are predicting the future and leading the charge of Olas agents [taking over Gnosis Chain and beyond](https://dune.com/adrian0x/autonolas-ecosystem-activity).
-Since 'Olas' means 'waves' in Spanish, it is sometimes referred to as the 'ocean of services' 🌊.
+* Summary: Olas is the network/platform^^ for co-owning AI.
+Olas enables everyone to own a share of AI, specifically autonomous agents.
+One of the first Crypto x AI projects, founded in 2021, Olas offers the composable [Olas Stack](https://olas.network/stack) for developing autonomous AI agents, and the [Olas Protocol](https://olas.network/protocol) for incentivizing their creation and co-ownership.
+Olas' mission is to incentivize and coordinate different parties to launch autonomous agents that form entire AI economies serving all humans.
+Olas is giving rise to agent economies across major blockchains with [over 500,000 transaction and counting](https://dune.com/adrian0x/autonolas-ecosystem-activity).
+In [Olas Predict](https://olas.network/services/prediction-agents), AI agents predict the future, using state-of-the-art AI models, then apply their predictions to on-chain markets.
+Learn more at [olas.network](https://olas.network).

+* More on the Olas Protocol: Olas Protocol grows code and capital via novel mechanisms including [Bonding](https://olas.network/blog/code-capital-attracting-capital-via-bonding) and [Developer Rewards](https://olas.network/blog/code-capital-attracting-code-via-developer-rewards), and [Triple Lock](https://github.com/valory-xyz/autonolas-aip/blob/aip-1/content/aips/core-aip-triple-lock.md).
+Agent operators are incentivized via a unique blend of Proof of Work and Proof of Stake: [Olas Staking, using Proof of Active Agent (PoAA)](https://staking.olas.network/).
-* Crypto x AI: Olas is perfect for combining crypto and AI, since autonomous services built using Olas can run complex logic in a decentralized manner, interacting with on- and off-chain data autonomously and continuously.
-For novel use cases check out [olas.network](https://olas.network/).
+* More on the Olas Stack: Olas Stack is perfect for combining crypto and AI, autonomous services built using Olas can run decentralized, complex logic, off-chain whilst interacting with on- and off-chain data autonomously and continuously.
+* More on the Olas ecosystem: The Olas ecosystem boasts more than 430 services, including collaborations with notable projects such as [Gnosis Chain, Celo, Solana, Balancer, Ceramic, DeFi Wonderland, and others](https://olas.network/#builders).
+* More on the name: Since 'Olas' means 'waves' in Spanish, it is sometimes known as 'crypto's ocean of services' 🌊.

+^^ 'Network' tends to be used for a web3 audience, and 'platform' for a web2 audience.

 #### Useful links & statistics
 * [Olas](http://olas.network)